plazinho/Lets_talk/README.md

 ![Kirill](https://user-images.githubusercontent.com/88561819/139092550-d1b2ef50-641f-467b-a74d-7a6550432974.gif)

 ### Interface:
-- Top left corner of the screen - Top3 signs predictions
+- Top left corner of the screen - predictions
-- Top of the screen - list of detected and written signs
+- Field at the top of the screen - detected gestures

 ### The process of sign recognition consists of following steps:
 - Video from camera is received with a help of OpenCV